coder/docs/guides/code-server-envs.md

 If you're deploying [code-server](https://github.com/cdr/code-server) on Kubernetes, you may want to consider Coder, our solution for developers and development teams.
-Coder is deployed to Kubernetes clusters and offers the following features in addition to the base code-server functionality.
+Coder runs on Kubernetes clusters and offers the following features in addition to the base code-server functionality.